Avii3301/AdventureWorks-Dashboard/README.md

 ## Acknowledgments

-Special thanks to [Instructor Name] for creating the "Microsoft Power BI - Up & Running with Power BI Desktop" course on Udemy.
+Special thanks to Chris Dutton for creating the "Microsoft Power BI - Up & Running with Power BI Desktop" course on Udemy.

 ---